jcaldeira-iot/IoT-For-Beginners-Micropython/3-transport/lessons/1-location-tracking/single-board-computer-gps-decode.md

     47.6423109,-122.1390293 - from 3 satellites
     ```

-> 💁 You can find this code in the [code-gps-decode/virtual-device](code-gps-decode/virtual-device) folder, or the [code-gps-decode/pi](code-gps-decode/pi) folder.
+> 💁 You can find this code in the [code-gps-decode/virtual-device](code-gps-decode/virtual-device) folder.

 😀 Your GPS sensor program with data decoding was a success!